-The evening prior to a brand new week, I normally pause and throw all my short, medium and long term goals on paper.
-It’s a very beautiful, almost meditative ritual I have created many years ago, not only on the eve of a new week but in order to start any new chapter of my life with clear intensions and a structured method.
-I use the term 'structured' as it is not impermeable to changes.
+The evening prior to a brand new week, I normally pause and throw all my short, medium and long-term goals on paper.
+It’s a very beautiful, almost meditative ritual I created many years ago, not only on the eve of a new week but in order to start any new chapter of my life with clear intentions and a structured method.
+I use the term “structured” as it is not impermeable to changes.
 A structure can be adapted to suit the ever-changing need of the environment we are coping with.
-For example, a world class athlete or any CEO of a billion dollars corporation won’t get anywhere near summits if they don’t adapt their method along the way.
+For example, a world-class athlete or any CEO of a billion-dollar corporation won’t get anywhere near summits if they don’t adapt their method along the way.

-Some people have more flexibility of adaptation than others and I consider myself in the latter group, however, being conscious of that lacking ability, I try to remain open and alert, within a certain range to modify the road I had previously drawn.
+Some people have more flexibility of adaptation than others and I consider myself in the latter group; however, being conscious of any possible lack, I try to remain open and alert, within a certain range to modify the road I had previously drawn.
 I call it my "schedule plasticity".

 Day One: False start?

 Day one started as usual but there was no efficiency in my day.
 I felt overwhelmed by everything there was to do.
 I knew at what time I was going to practice but not having fixed more than this, the rest of my day lacked focus.
 Normally, when it comes to training, the first day of a given period is my strongest day since I normally start on a rested tool.
 This time, I found myself trying to work on a weak physique.
 Looking back, I'm quite sure my physical body was in a perfect shape that day and could have been a great tool to accomplish a lot, but my mind shut it down and seemed to be convincing enough to make it blind to its usual capabilities.
 I felt tired and not very strong - and had no idea why.
 I ended up cutting my training short by 30 minutes and went home without any sense of accomplishment.

 The next morning, I had set my alarm clock a little bit later than usual but still woke up sluggishly and felt tired, without locating any trace of motivation.